 Obviously the first thing you will have to be concerned with is paying for the location of your business.
 Whether you buy an existing building, buy an empty lot, or rent a space, the funds needed to pay for this must go into your budget.
 Buildng renovations can also be included in the location part of your budget.

 Equipment and Supplies

 If you purchase an existing restaurant, it may include much of the equipment that you will need.
 This could save you quite a bit of money.
 Otherwise, restaurant equipment and supplies will be a big expenditure.
 Equipment includes everything from commercial ovens, to refrigeration, to work tables, sinks, cookware, cooking utensils and much, much more.

 You will also need to create an appealing atmopshere that matches your restaurant's them.
 This can include everyting from tables and chairs, to lighting, wall-hangings and more.
 Decor also includes your table settings, dinnerware and flatware expenses, It may also include your condiment holders, napkin dispensers, caddies, and more.
 Be sure to include all these costs in your budget under decor expenses.

 Licenses and Permits

 You will also need to budget in the cost of acquiring all your licenses and permits.
-You may also need to pay for the inspections required prior to opening your establishment.
+You will also need to pay for all the inspections required prior to opening your establishment.
 In addition to these expenses, you may need contractors to repair damages or upgrade your establishment to meet building law codes.
 These may be considered unexpected expenses, but if you put them in you budget, then you will be covered.

 Food and Beverages